actions/setup-java/docs/advanced-usage.md

 ```

 ### JetBrains

-**NOTE:** JetBrains only provides jdk and is only available for LTS versions 11 or later.
-JCEF is not bundled with this distribution.
+**NOTE:** JetBrains is only available for LTS versions on 11 or later.

 ```yaml
 steps: